-You don’t need to spend upwards of £350/$450 to be the proud owner of a beautiful looking smartphone anymore…
+You don’t need to spend upwards of £350 / $450 to be the proud owner of a beautiful looking smartphone… the Vernee Mix 2 is proof.

-The Vernee Mix 2 is offering 4GB’s of RAM, 64GB’s of storage, capable performance and a beautiful full HD+ curved edge display for less than half this!
+It offers 4GB’s of RAM, 64GB’s of storage, good performance and a beautiful full HD+ curved edge display at a very affordable price-point.

 It’s not all high-praise though, as there are some cons to the Vernee Mix 2 that you’ll want to consider, but when we get back to the maths… it’s a no-brainer!

-If you’ve been doing a bit of Vernee Mix 2 research, you might find a little discrepancy between different Vernee Mix 2 pictures.
+If you’ve been doing a bit of Vernee Mix 2 research, you might find a little discrepancy between the actual Vernee Mix 2 and some of the marketing photos.
 Well… that’s because Doctor Vernee (PHD Photoshop) has been tinkering away.

-You can check out my quick Vernee Mix Pro’s & Cons below before we deep dive into how the Mix 2 performs in Screen Quality, Performance, Vernee OS Software, Battery Life, Cameras Quality (with samples), Gaming Performance & finally… Connectivity.
+In this review, I’ll be covering the Screen Quality, Performance, Vernee OS Software, Battery Life, Cameras Quality (with samples), Gaming Performance & finally… Connectivity.

 - Beautiful Curved Edge Display